-The Mobility and Qualification Recognition Working Group (MQRWG) supports the coordination, implementation and monitoring of the Labour Mobility Chapter of the Canadian Free Trade Agreement (CFTA) and the Pan-Canadian Framework for the Assessment and Recognition of Foreign Qualifications.
+The Labour Mobility Working Group (LMWG) supports the coordination, implementation and monitoring of the Labour Mobility Chapter of the Canadian Free Trade Agreement (CFTA) and the Pan-Canadian Framework for the Assessment and Recognition of Foreign Qualifications.
 This section highlights who we are and what we do.

 WHO WE ARE

-The MQRWG was established by the Forum of Labour Market Ministers (FLMM).
+The LMWG was established by the Forum of Labour Market Ministers (FLMM).
 Labour Mobility Coordinators from all governments that signed the Canadian Free Trade Agreement (CFTA) participate on the working group.

 The FLMM is composed of provincial and territorial ministers, and the federal minister responsible for the labour market.
 It was created in 1983 to promote discussion and cooperation on labour market matters.